 We’ve covered this territory, but it bears repeating: Learning something new with another person is a proven way to strengthen a romantic bond.
 Any hobby that combines novelty, education and shared experience is a winner, so it’s no wonder that learning a new instrument with your partner makes the list.

 27. Try ballroom dancingBallroom dancing is undeniably, hot-and-bothered sexy...and it takes two to tango.
 Aside from the obvious benefits of a hobby that revolves around passionate and intimate dance, this extracurricular also presents an exciting challenge because, for the most part, the moves aren’t easy.
-Whether you’re hoping to get a good work out or just want to get into a new groove with your mate, reach out to local dance studios near you and see what kind of virtual classes they’re offering.
+Whether you’re hoping to get a good work out or just want to get into a new groove with your mate, head over to some local dance studios near you and see what kind of classes they’re offering.
 Alternatively, check out some video tutorials online.

 One of the biggest challenges in a relationship, especially when living with your significant other, is being able to strike the right balance between time spent together and much-needed ‘alone time.’
 To make matters worse, it’s easy to take each other’s presence for granted so that quality time turns into something lacking in substance and purpose.
 The solution?
 Meditation.
 Among its many benefits, this stress-relieving practice encourages focus and calm by encouraging an in-the-present mindset.
 What does meditation look like when taken up as a hobby for two?
 Less time mindlessly scrolling through social media feeds, and more time connecting with one another.
-Here are some beginner meditation tips to try.
+Here are some different types of meditation you can get into.

 29. Start scrapbooking